dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

 Level
    Desired occlusion level to be selected as line art result.
 A value of 0 means visible lines (no occlusion).
-   A value of 1 means selecting lines that have been occluded by exactly 1 layer of faces.
+   A value of 1 means selecting lines that have been occluded by exactly one layer of faces.

 Transparency